 Arts Education strives to create spaces for students of all backgrounds to engage with art in ways that are meaningful to their own lives and interests.
 This area is staffed by professional arts practitioners who can provide meaningful connections and exploration opportunities unique to the Barnard Experience.

 The Art Education Program Area also supports a number of extra-curricular activities including the following areas:

-Under the area of Arts Education in Student Life, arts-related student clubs who are recognized through the Governing Board of Barnard receive a dedicated advisor to help them navigate club leadership on campus.
+Under the area of Arts Education in Student Experience & Engagement (SEE), arts-related student clubs who are recognized through the Governing Board of Barnard receive a dedicated advisor to help them navigate club leadership on campus.
 The advisor helps student leaders problem-solve and guides them through best practices in the Arts.

 Glicker-Milstein Theatre (GMT)

 The Glicker-Milstein Theatre (GMT) is a blackbox space dedicated to student performances on campus offering student productions a safe place to explore their ideas and develop theatre techniques under the guidance of professional staff.

 Each year, the GMT mounts over 50 events including theatrical productions, dance performances, film screenings, play readings, panels, and workshops.

 The GMT employs 8 student technicians who work an average of 9 hours per week supporting the productions hosted in the space.
 Student technicians learn a variety of skills through their work in the GMT.
 This includes training and hands-on experience with audio, lighting, carpentry, and other vital areas of production.

 The GMT prides itself on being a space where students feel comfortable to try new practices and learn about theatre and themselves.
 The GMT has the capacity to host a wide variety of events varying in levels of production value.
 Student productions and events have access to the GMT stock props and set pieces and the support of our professional staff and student technicians to help bring their vision to life.